punit-naik/clj-ml/README.md

 **NOTE**: Sorry for the extremely verbose code in some cases.
 I have coded it that way so that I understand the steps properly, especially in some cases where complex mathematical steps are involved.
 But it's no excuse for not writing idiomatic code, I get it.

-## TODO
+## TODO/CURRENT ISSUES

-1. `org.clojars.punit-naik.clj-ml.utils.matrix/reduced-row-echelon-form` does not work properly.
+1. There is a problem in the method described in `org.clojars.punit-naik.clj-ml.utils.matrix/eigen-vector-for-lamba` Used to calculate the eigenvector from the RREF of a matrix for a particular λ.
-   Turns out, converting the matrix to Upper Traingular first does not yield the best result.
-Need to formulate a new strategy.
+   Please note, the RREF is correct but the process of finding eigenvector is a bit wrong.

 ## Usage